Types of tobacco: Corojo

 Corojo is a type of tobacco used primarily in the making of cigars, originally grown in the Vuelta Abajo region of Cuba.

-Corojo was originally developed and grown by Diego Rodriguez at his farm or vega, Santa Ines del Corojo, and takes its name from the farm.
-It was used as a wrapper extensively for many years on Cuban cigars, but its susceptibility to various diseases, Blue mold in particular, caused the Cuban genetic engineers to develop various hybrid forms that would not only be disease-resistant but would also display excellent wrapper qualities.
+Corojo was originally developed and grown by Diego Rodriguez at his farm or vega, Santa Ines del Corojo.
+It was used as a wrapper extensively for many years on Cuban cigars, but its susceptibility to various diseases, blue mold in particular, caused Cuban genetic engineers to develop various hybrid forms that would not only be disease-resistant, but also display excellent wrapper qualities such as: Honduran 'Corojo', 'Habano 2000', Mexican 'San Andrés Corojo', and other hybrids.

 Criollo

-Criollo is primarily used in the making of cigars.
+Criollo also is primarily used in the making of cigars.
 It was, by most accounts, one of the original Cuban tobaccos that emerged around the time of Columbus.
-The term means native seed, and thus a tobacco variety using the term, such as Dominican Criollo, may or may not have anything to do with the original Cuban seed nor the recent hybrid, Criollo '98.
+The term means "native seed", thus a tobacco variety using the term, such as Dominican criollo, may or may not have anything to do with the original Cuban seed nor the recent hybrid, 'Criollo '98'.